KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

-# Configure TAP and VMware NSX Advanced Load Balancer to Support L7 Routing to `web` Workloads
+# BETA: Configure TAP and VMware NSX Advanced Load Balancer to Support L7 Routing to `web` Workloads

 This topic tells you how to configure the Tanzu Application Platform (TAP) with VMware NSX Advanced Load Balancer (NSX ALB, formerly known as Avi Networks) to support `web` workloads.